johnston9/shot-caller-react/README.md

 Pylint was also used in the backend workspace as the project was being built for Python and Django code and all errors were fixed on an ongoing process. <br>

-PEP8 was used to validate the Python and JS in the project.
+PEP8 and PythonChecker were used to validate the Python and JS in the project.

 - [PythonChecker](https://www.pythonchecker.com/)
   - PythonChecker approved all DRF python pages apart from a few too long lines in the setting.py which I decided to leave.